Cheezmeister/www.luchenlabs.com/blawg/posts/2011-02-17-follow-the-leader.markdown

 ---
-title:I'm a Follower, Not a Leader! date:Feb 17, 2011
+title: I'm a Follower, Not a Leader!
-author:Cheezmeister
-tags:Ramblings
+date: Feb 17, 2011
+author: Cheezmeister
+tags: Ramblings
 ---

 *Leadership.* Is it on your resume?
 Have you peppered your college applications